ssr7/mytutorial/README.md

 # My Tutorial Materials
-This repository continas my tutorials that I teach to others.
+This repository continas my tutorials that I learned and will teach to others.
 My Teching Goals:
 1. Docker
 2. Linux